Oklahoma State Bureau of Investigation: Support Services Section

 The central business office of OSBI.
 This section has responsibility for supporting the Director by providing budgeting, procurement and facilities management, human resources, IT services, Information Services, and Professional Standards and Training to the entire Bureau.
-Under the direction of the OSBI Deputy Director Andrea Fielding, this section is organized as follows:
+The Support Services section is organized as follows:

-Administrative Services/Support Services Division
+Support Services Division

 Accounting and Budget Section

 The Accounting and Budget Section is responsible for planning and managing the finances of the agency.
-Responsibilities include: